temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 2. In another terminal, run the Worker by running `npm run start`.
 3. In another terminal, start the Workflow by running `npm run workflow`.

-Before your Workflow is completed, if you click on the Workflow ID in your Web UI, you can see the Heartbeat details.
-Under "Pending Activities", you can see the attempts, state of the Heartbeat etc.
+Before your Workflow is completed, if you click on the Workflow ID in your Web UI, you can view the most recent Heartbeat message for a pending Activity under 'Pending Activities'.
+The Heartbeat message is not visible in the Web UI for an Activity Execution that has closed.

 ### This is the end of the exercise.